Enrich Your Exercise Programs: Add a Cognitive Overlay

 It’s true.
 It is challenging to work with patients with cognitive decline.
 But there isn’t a therapist on the planet who wouldn’t think it worthwhile if research showed such exercises made an actual, measurable, significant difference.

 Well, guess what.
 They do (Tivadar 2017).

-Regular aerobic training can improve aspects of cognitive function; in fact, adding exercise to a weekly regime also both reduce the systems of dementia and retard its onset.
+Regular aerobic training can improve aspects of cognitive function; in fact, adding exercise to a weekly regime both reduces the systems of dementia and slows its onset.

 In fact, by increasing physical activity a mere 10%, individuals are able to significantly reduce the risk of dementia and Alzheimer’s Disease (Tivadar 2017).

 Aerobic training would seem to be a natural choice of exercise, but is it the right choice for patients with cognitive restrictions?
 Well, it depends.